union-imgcross icon

 Accredited Official of Foreign Government (9E) Any accredited official of a foreign government recognized by the government of the Philippines, his family, attendants, servants, and employees.

-Student Visa (9F) This includes 2 categories:
+Student Visa (9F) This includes two categories:

 1. Conversion to student visa